-After each ASCA sanctioned Agility Trial the following paperwork shall be submitted to the ASCA Business Office: a completed marked catalog (including FEO runs), ASCA Official Entry Forms for all entries, Scorekeeper's Signature Form, Gross Receipts Report (including payment for event membership dues), Late Filing Fees (if applicable), Sanction Grant, Judge's Yardage and Course Times Records, copies of courses (with any changes noted) and Conduct Evaluation of Judges.
-The above paperwork/forms must be postmarked no later than 15 days after the close of the show.
+After each ASCA sanctioned Agility Trial the following paperwork shall be submitted to the ASCA Business Office: a completed marked catalog (including FEO runs), Scorekeeper's Signature Form, Gross Receipts Report (including payment for event membership dues), Late Filing Fees (if applicable), Sanction Grant, Judge's Yardage and Course Times Records, copies of courses (with any changes noted) and Conduct Evaluation of Judges.
+The above paperwork/forms/payment must be postmarked no later than 15 days after the close of the show.
 See Fee Schedule (on ASCA Website or contact Business Office) for penalty for non-compliance.
 Other penalties may be imposed by the Board of Directors of ASCA.
+All paperwork, including all entry forms for all dogs and owner/handlers reported on the results form (marked catalog), must be retained by the Trial Secretary for a period of one year.
+The entry forms should be made available to the ASCA Business Office upon request.